 Meanwhile, in a heavy, deep saucepan, heat about 2 to 3 inches of cooking oil to 370 F. Fat is ready when a doughnut center browns in about 1 minute.
 Avoid crowding the pan and keep the temperature as steady as possible.

 Cut doughnuts out with floured 2 1/2 or 3-inch doughnut cutter.

 Fry doughnuts in the hot fat, turning carefully with a wooden spoon handle when the first crack appears.
 Continue cooking and turning until browned nicely.
 This will take about 1 1/2 minutes total frying time.

-  Drain the doughnuts on brown paper or paper towels.
+Drain the doughnuts on a paper towel-lined plate or pan.